neondatabase/website/content/docs/extensions/pgvector.md

 ALTER DATABASE <dbname> SET maintenance_work_mem TO '200MB';
 ```

-Always consider your compute instance's memory resources when adjusting this parameter, as setting it too high could lead to out-of-memory situations.
+Always consider your compute instance's memory resources when adjusting this parameter, as setting it too high could lead to out-of-memory situations or unexpected behavior.

 </Admonition>